New facial recognition app promises to solve crimes, but critics say it means end of privacy

 “We believe that what we're doing is in the public interest,” Ton-That said in an interview with Fox News.
 “When these pedophiles are caught, the investigators have all these photos, hundreds and hundreds of kids and for the first time ever, they are able to identify the victims.”

-Clearview AI runs photos through its database — which the company claims contains over 3 billion photos pulled from websites on the Internet.
+Clearview AI runs photos through its database, which the company claims contains more than 3 billion photos pulled from websites.

 “It searches only publicly available material out there,” Ton-That told Fox News in an interview before the lawsuit was filed.
 “This is public data.
 We're not taking any personal data ... things that are out there on the Internet, in the public domain.”

 However, Google, YouTube, Facebook, Twitter, Venmo and LinkedIn have sent cease-and-desist letters to Clearview AI in an effort to shut the app down.
-The companies said photos users put on their sites are not public domain and taking people’s photos from their sites, a practice known as scraping, violates their terms of service.
+The companies said photos users put on their accounts are not public domain and taking people’s photos, a practice known as scraping, violates their terms of service.

 “It’s a little hypocritical,” Ton-That said.
 “Google has a lot of personal and private information.
 They track where you go around the web and they sell ads to you and they have your private emails.
 We’re not taking any personal data.”